In the guide

 - countries of birth and rearing

-If all the above are the same country then the labelling may read 'Country of origin: 'XXX' (where birth, rearing and slaughter took place)'.Back to top
+If all the above are the same country then the labelling may read 'Country of origin: [name of country] (where birth, rearing and slaughter took place)'.Back to top

 EU protected food names